#1 in Kyoto for Solo Retreats

 9.8Location

-Why for a solo retreat — Four Seasons Hotel Kyoto opened in 2016 in the working Higashiyama district — the property is built around the working 800-year-old Shakusui-en pond garden, an authentic Heian-period working private garden that survived from the working medieval Imperial estate of Taira no Kiyomo…
+Why for a solo retreat: Four Seasons Hotel Kyoto opened in 2016 in the Higashiyama district, the property is built around the 800-year-old Shakusui-en pond garden, an authentic Heian-period private garden that survived from a medieval estate associated with Taira no Kiyomori's era.
+The pond garden does the retreat work, rooms and the brasserie face it, and a solo guest can lose a whole morning to the garden walkway without leaving the property.

-Best room: Imperial Suite (the working Shakusui-en-overlook flagship) or Garden View Premier Room for the working entry-level pond-view option.
+Best room: Imperial Suite (the Shakusui-en-overlook flagship) or Garden View Premier Room for the entry-level pond-view option.

 #3 in Kyoto for Solo Retreats